chec/cli/README.md

 ## `chec logs`

-Show a summary of your API requests processed by Chec.io
+Show a summary of your API requests processed by Chec

 ```
 USAGE
   $ chec logs

 OPTIONS
-  -f, --[no-]follow      "Follow" logs from Chec.io.
+  -f, --[no-]follow      "Follow" logs from Chec.
 New events that happen are shown live
   -h, --history=history  [default: 100] Keep record of the given number of logs when browsing back.
   -n, --tail=tail        Show the last n number of logs before listening for new logs
   --utc                  Display timestamps in UTC timezone

 DESCRIPTION
-  Listens for logs from Chec.io and displays a summary of them to you as they are processed by Chec.
+  Listens for logs from Chec and displays a summary of them to you as they are processed by Chec.
   You may optionally retrieve prior logs and navigate through shown logs to fetch further details about the log entry
-  from Chec.io.
+  from Chec.
 ```

 _See code: [src/commands/logs.js](https://github.com/chec/cli/blob/v1.0.0-beta1/src/commands/logs.js)_

 ## `chec register`

-Register an account with Chec.io
+Register an account with Chec

 ```
 USAGE